Date & Time

 Presented with support from The Commonwealth Fund

-Because of the COVID-19 emergency and the anticipated need to continue physical distancing to protect health and safety, this year’s conference will be presented exclusively as a live webcast.
-Attendees will have opportunities to submit questions in real time for response from speakers and panelists.
+Because of the COVID-19 emergency and the need to continue physical distancing to protect health and safety, this year’s conference was presented exclusively as a live webcast.
+Attendees had opportunities to submit questions in real time for response from speakers and panelists.

 Morning Keynote: State of the State of NY Medicaid – Donna Frescatore, Medicaid Director, New York State Department of Health